zh1peng/EEGQC_GUI/README.md

     Directory

 14. Remember to save your QC info by saving the variable in your workspace.
-14.a. right-click results.mat or temp_results.mat in Workspace, choose ‘Save as..’ and save as autosaved.mat (remember to include ICs from autosaved_IC.mat to the final autosaved.mat)
+	a. right-click results.mat or temp_results.mat in Workspace, choose ‘Save as..’ and save as autosaved.mat (remember to include 		ICs from autosaved_IC.mat to the final autosaved.mat)
-14.b. or type in following line in command window save(‘location/filename’,’results’)
+	b. or type in following line in command window save(‘location/filename’,’results’)

 15. Copy-paste the QC information from autosaved.mat to QCvariable excel file for the specific task

 16. Continue to the next dataset:
-16.a. the GUI will automatically have 2 in the dataset number field Press 'Load' -> continue as above
+	a. the GUI will automatically have 2 in the dataset number field Press 'Load' -> continue as above

-16.b.
+	b.
 OR go to point 1. and load each participant’s dataset separately

 17. If there are eyeblinks or other clear, repetitive/consistent artifacts left in the data after FASTER you can check Independent Components (ICs)